 You enable it with a single CSP directive:

 But adding the directive alone will break your app.
 Every place in your code that writes directly to the DOM will start throwing errors until you've defined a policy that handles those writes safely.
-In practice, that means auditing your codebase, identifying every place a raw string is written to the page, and wrapping those operations behind a named policy that validates or sanitizes the value first.
+In practice, that means finding every raw DOM write in your codebase and wrapping it in a named policy that validates or sanitizes the value first.

 It's more work upfront, but the result is that even if an attacker finds a way past your CSP, they still can't inject executable code into the page.